GMMDMDIDEMS/abbreviation-extractor/README.md

 # abbreviation-extractor
 The abbreviation-extractor is a tool designed to identify and extract abbreviations from PDF documents.
-This Rust implementation is inspired by the Schwartz-Hearst algorithm[^1]: and is intended to be useful for researchers, academics and people dealing with academic PDF content.
+This Rust implementation is inspired by the Schwartz-Hearst[^1] algorithm and is intended to be useful for researchers, scholars and people dealing with academic PDF content.

 ## References